Photo:@n11_daiju.m

 Touring: ★★★★☆

-Switching between ski mode and hike mode is a bit of a hassle, but once you get used to it, it's no problem.
+Switching between ski mode and hike mode is a little troublesome, but once you get used to it, it's not a problem at all.

-Not only are they lighter than alpine bindings, but because they are tech bindings, the support point for walking is closer to the feet, making hiking very smooth and feeling lighter than it should be.
+And not only is it lighter than alpine bindings, but because it's a tech binding, the support points when walking are closer to the feet, so when hiking it's very smooth and feels lighter than its actual weight.

-two-piece binding has semi-fixed screws that do not interfere with the flex of the ski, allowing the binding to maintain the flex of the ski.
+The two-piece binding uses semi-fixed screws that do not interfere with the flex, so the binding does not hinder the ski's deflection.

 Let's put an end to the days of skiing with trepidation just because you're using BC bindings